 Withdrawal symptoms from benzodiazepine dependency could begin within one to three days after the last dose.
 They could last from three to seven days, depending on the average dose and duration of overall use.

-What Are the Greatest Risks of Using Lorazepam?
+Greatest Risks of Use

 The greatest potential danger from Ativan use is an overdose.
 If a person accidentally or intentionally takes too much of the drug, they could go into respiratory distress and die from an overdose.